-R J Lannan has been a writer for more than twenty years.
+R J Lannan has been a writer for more than twenty-five years.
 He has written short stories, introductions, novels, and poetry.
 He started writing for his mentor and close friend Bill Binkelman’s Wind & Wire magazine in 1999 and then went on to writing for New Age Reporter, now called Zone Music Reporter.
 He has always written music reviews from an emotional standpoint rather than just punctuating the technical aspects of the music.

 NO PAYMENT NEEDED